 2. Abstract and Keywords

 ABSTRACT: This is part one of an ongoing study on Soulmates.
 Those who experience a near death experience frequently talk about the importance of relationships.
-This study an introductory article on Soulmates that gives background information on consciousness.
+This study is an introductory article on Soulmates that gives background information on consciousness.
 Discussed is the big picture of how consciousness studies, NDEs, and relationships are related to the Soulmate study.

 KEYWORDS: near-death experience; soulmates; soul mates; consciousness, relatives, soul, religious figures, soul cluster group